 The Thompson heirs sold the property to James Benjamin Bright in 1898.
 His eldest son, Benjamin Harrison Bright, occupied the mansion and opened the house as a summer hotel called The Brightsworth Inn.
 You can still find graffiti from this period of our history on the walls on the way up to our cupola.
 The business closed in 1911 and the Bright family farmed the property until selling it to the Reifsneider family in 1917.

 John Reifsneider cultivated the land until it was purchased by Theodore Elliot Tolson, a native of Kent Island, in 1922.
 Mr. Tolson reopened the house again as a summer hotel and called it Kent Hall.
 After the death of Mr. Tolson, the farm was bought by T. Worth Jamison in 1951 and renamed Pennyworth Farm.

-Restored to its original beauty and expanded once again in 1987 by Maryland developer Fred Williams, Kent Manor Inn now features 24 luxurious guest rooms, several conference rooms, and many generous spaces for weddings and meeting with seating for over 600 combined.
+Restored to its original beauty and expanded once again in 1987 by Maryland developer Fred Williams, the Historic Kent Manor Inn now features 24 luxurious guest rooms, several conference rooms, and many generous spaces for weddings and meeting with seating for over 600 combined.